310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_2.md

 {% bubble Shinobu %}
 Wooah~!
 Are you perhaps secretly interested in joining us, Midori-kun!?

-Harukawa-kun, Yuta-kun, and Sazanami-dono are all in it—It’s quite fun~♪
+Harukawa-kun, Yuuta-kun, and Sazanami-dono are all in it—It’s quite fun~♪
 {% endbubble %}

 {% bubble Midori %}